 Is Total Knee Replacement Right for Me?

 Not everybody with arthritis is a potential candidate for total knee replacement.
 Some of the factors that would make a person eligible include:

 - Moderate to severe arthritis of the knee, including osteoarthritis, rheumatoid arthritis, or post-traumatic arthritis that causes pain or immobility interfering with everyday life

 - Symptoms that are unable to be regulated or controlled with non-surgical methods such as NSAIDs, therapy, or steroid injections

 If your arthritis is growing intolerable and you’ve exhausted all other treatment options, total knee replacement may be the solution you need to get back to the things you love.
-Dr. Grimes and the rest of our staff are dedicated to relieving your pain and will work with you to create a customized treatment plan for your unique condition, but will only recommend surgery once all non-surgical methods have been tried.
+Orthopaedic Associates of St Augustine are dedicated to relieving your pain and will work with you to create a customized treatment plan for your unique condition, but will only recommend surgery once all non-surgical methods have been tried.
 Request an appointment online, or call us today at 904-825-0540 with any questions.